Grape Varieties

 Vitis vinifera

-An obscure champagne variety,originating in the Aube region.
-Not grown in England as far as I know and probably a grape that would be attractive only to the most masochistic and optomistic grower .
+An obscure champagne variety, originating in the Aube region.
+Now grown in England, a grape that is attractive only to the most masochistic and optimistic grower.
+Having said that, it does have rather interesting serrated leaves

-Budburst is early, the vine is vigourous with a fantastically long vegative cycle.
-Harvest dates are very late , yields are very limited.
+Budburst is early, the vine is vigorous with a fantastically long vegetative cycle.
+Harvest dates are very late, yields are very limited.
+17th of October and 1.6kg a vine in 2014.

-It is suseptible to disease, in particular Mildew.
+It is susceptible to disease, in particular Mildew.
 The question you might ask is, why it was ever grown?
-The answer is its ability to hold its high acidity level even in full ripeness,giving you a nice blending option.
+The answer is its ability to hold its high acidity level even in full ripeness, giving you a nice blending option.

-Could not resist , so have persauded Richard Balfour-Lynn to plant 120 vines at Hush Heath.
+Could not resist, so have persuaded Richard Balfour-Lynn to plant 120 vines at Hush Heath.

 AUXERROIS